h2oai/tutorials/H2O LLM Studio/get-started-with-llm-studio/get-started-with-llm-studio.md

   - Already have an **LLM Studio Lab** session?
 Continue reading the remaining prerequisites of this tutorial, then start Task 1.

-**Note:  Aquarium’s LLM Studio lab has a license key built-in, so you don’t need to request one to use it.
-Each LLM Studio instance will be available to you for two hours, after which it will terminate.
+**Note: Each LLM Studio instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
-If you need more time to explore LLM Studio further, you can always launch another LLM Studio instance or reach out to our sales team via the [contact us form](https://h2o.ai/platform/ai-cloud/make/llm-studio/).**
+If you need more time to explore LLM Studio further, you can always launch another LLM Studio instance**

 ## Task 1: Load and Configure Dataset